How to Choose Photo Booth Software: A Practical Guide for Operators

 Best for: Operators who need to make last-minute template changes on-site, run green screen setups, or offer GIF/video output alongside prints.
 Darkroom gives you more creative control, but demands more attention to detail during setup.

-Template workflow: Two paths — PNG overlay for speed, or PSD import for editing.
+Template workflow: Two paths — import the PNG overlay, or open the ready-to-load XBDR file.
 See our Darkroom setup guide for both methods.
 For a detailed comparison of the two workflows, read DSLR Booth vs Darkroom Compared.

 LumaBooth — Best for iPad-Based Setups